rashmiranjan042/Azure_data_engineering_olympic_data/step-7 analyzing the data.md

 By doing this **we convert the files into data frame** and assign into the variable.

-# Things we are going to look at
+# Lets use pyspark.pandas to read file instead pyspark.sql